 - Juice of 1 orange

 - Zest and juice the orange.
 Set the orange zest aside, stir the dried cranberries into the orange juice and let soak for 10 minutes.
 Strain and pat the cranberries dry with a paper towel.

-- Toast the pistachio in a skillet over medium heat for a few minutes until slightly toasty and fragrant.
-Roughly chop the nuts and add to a medium mixing bowl along with the rolled oats, and dried cranberries.
+- Roast the pistachios in a skillet over medium heat for a few minutes until slightly toasty and fragrant.
+Roughly chop the nuts and add to a medium mixing bowl along with the rolled oats, and drained dried cranberries.
 Stir together and set aside.

-- In a small mixing bowl, stir together flour, baking powder, baking soda, salt and cinnamon until evenly distributed.
+- In a small mixing bowl, sift together flour, baking powder, baking soda, and cinnamon.
+Stir in the salt, and mix until evenly distributed.
 Set aside.

 - In a large mixing bowl or in the bowl of your stand mixer, add softened butter, brown sugar and orange zest, beat with the paddle attachment on medium speed until light and fluffy, about 1-2 minutes.
 Add egg and vanilla extract, and continue beating until thoroughly combined, another 1 – 2 minutes.

 - Lower the mixer speed to stir and slowly add the flour mixture, mix until just combined.
 Add the oat mixture and stir until evenly distributed.
 Give the mixture a final stir with a spatula, scraping the side and bottom of the bowl to ensure even mixing.